Cesare Beccaria: Later life and influence

-In November 1768, he was appointed to the chair of law and economy founded expressly for him at the Palatine College of Milan.
+In November 1768, he was appointed to the chair of law and economy founded expressly for him at the Palazzo delle Scuole Palatine in Milan.
 His lectures on political economy, which are based on strict utilitarian principles, are in marked accordance with the theories of the English school of economists.
+He appears to have anticipated some concepts developed by Adam Smith and Thomas Malthus, e.g. the division of labor and the relationship between food supply and population.
 They are published in the collection of Italian writers on political economy (Scrittori Classici Italiani di Economia politica, vols. xi. and xii.).
 Beccaria never succeeded in producing another work to match Dei Delitti e Delle Pene, but he made various incomplete attempts in the course of his life.
 A short treatise on literary style was all he saw to press.

-In 1771, Beccaria was made a member of the supreme economic council, and in 1791 he was appointed to the board for the reform of the judicial code, where he made a valuable contribution.
+In 1771, Beccaria was made a member of the supreme economic council, and in 1791, he was appointed to the board for the reform of the judicial code, where he made a valuable contribution.
 During this period he spearheaded a number of important reforms, such as the standardisation of weights and measurements.
-He died in Milan.
+One of Beccaria's reports influenced the later adoption of the metric system in France.

+In his later years, Beccaria had to deal with health problems and family troubles.
+His wife had died in 1774, and he remarried three months later.
+He engaged in years-long litigation because of property disputes initiated by his two brothers and sister.
+He enthusiastically greeted the French Revolution at first, but he was shocked by the Reign of Terror.
+He died in Milan on 28 November 1794.

 A pioneer in criminology, his influence during his lifetime extended to shaping the rights listed in the US Constitution and Bill of Rights.
-On Crimes and Punishments served as a useful guide to the founding fathers.
+On Crimes and Punishments served as a useful guide to the Founding Fathers.